claceio/clace/README.md

 Clace can be used to:

+- Deploy [containerized applications](https://clace.io/docs/container/overview/), Clace will build and manage the container lifecycle
 - Automatically generate a form based UI for backend [actions](https://clace.io/docs/actions/)
-- Deploy [containerized applications](https://clace.io/docs/container/overview/), Clace will build and manage the container lifecycle
-- Build and deploy custom [Hypermedia based applications](https://clace.io/docs/app/overview/) using Starlark (no containers required)

 Clace supports the following for all apps: